Heart attack (acute myocardial infarction)

-One way to evaluate the care of patients diagnosed with heart attack (acute myocardial infarction or AMI) is to look at the percentage of patients receiving all of the measures appropriate for them.
+One way to evaluate the care of patients diagnosed with heart attack (acute myocardial infarction or AMI) is to look at the percentage of patients receiving the timely and effective care measures that are appropriate for them.
 The goal is 100 percent.

 The graph displays the percentage of eligible Mayo Clinic patients diagnosed with heart attack who received all of the appropriate care measures in the list below.